sanjaymaniam/segpie/README.md

-# SegNet-tensorflow
+# segpie

-This repository, and the ones that follow in this series, are implemented to understand the solutions to semantic segmentation problems over the past ~3 years.
+Note: Unlike the original SegNet paper, this implementation does not use max-pooling indices for upsampling.
+Instead, transpose convolutions are used.

 References:
 1. "SegNet: A Deep Convolutional Encoder-Decoder Architecture for Image Segmentation" by Vijay Badrinarayanan, Alex Kendall, Roberto Cipolla
-2. Alex Kendall's tutorial for the same
+2. Alex Kendall's tutorial